redknitin/Helpdesk/README.md

 ## Acknowledgments

-* TODO: Hat tip to anyone who's code was not directly used in this project
+* TODO: Hat tip to anyone whose code was not directly used in this project
 * TODO: Inspiration